 In August 2018, the FASB issued ASU No. 2018-13, "Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement ("ASU 2018-13").
 The amendments in ASU 2018-13 modify the disclosure requirements associated with fair value measurements based on the concepts in the Concepts Statement, including the consideration of costs and benefits.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 The amendments are effective for all entities for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-Early adoption is permitted, including adoption in an interim period.
-This standard was adopted on January 1, 2020 and did not have a material impact on the Company's consolidated financial statements or disclosures.
+Early adoption is statements or disclosures.